nishamuktewar/techtree/shioulin/mobileauthentication.md

 crossvalidation techniques.
 The kNN classifier looks at each new observation, finds the k nearest training examples, and determines the label of the majority of those k neighbors.
 The new observation is then assigned that label.

+NOTE FROM KH: Define "radial basis function" for our readers.
+Do some interpretation of the different ML approaches: which one works the best?
+Why?
+Expand this paragraph not only to say what classifiers they use, but how performance varies.

 ## Metrics